Fishing in Finland

 I'm going spinning or trolling with one rod out on a lake or at sea.

-If you are aged between 18 and 64, you'll need to pay the state fishing management fee and either the provincial lure fishing fee or, alternatively, obtain a permit from the owner of the water area in question.
+If you are aged between 18 and 64, you'll need to pay the state fishing management fee.
 If you are aged under 18 or over 64, you don't need a license.
 However, in order to fish on ‘plant and fish' lakes, you'll always need a permit from the owner regardless of your age.

 I'm going fly-fishing and spinning on river and rapids sites.

 You'll need to pay the state fishing management fee (if you're aged 18 to 64) and obtain a permit from the owner of the water area.

 I'm going trolling with more than one rod.

 You'll need to pay the state fishing management fee (if you're aged 18 to 64) and obtain a permit from the owner of the water area.
 It is also possible to purchase a combined licence for many large lakes, covering the whole or part of the lake in question.

 I'm going to fish with nets and traps and other standing tackle and to catch crayfish.

 You'll need to pay the state fishing management fee (if you're aged 18 to 64) and obtain a permit from the owner of the water area.
 It is also possible to purchase a combined license for certain large lakes, covering the whole or part of the lake in question.